11 Common Ship Types and Their Unique Purposes

 However, many cruise ships include stern ramps, similar to those found on cargo-carrying roll-on/roll-off ships, to let passengers get to the launches and function as docking facilities.

-9. Miscellaneous Ships
+9. Miscellaneous Ship

 The term “miscellaneous” has a limited meaning in this context.
 It’s meant to include classifications like icebreakers and research vessels, which the government frequently owns.